Herniated discs result in a painful condition which can lead to a variety of complications including muscle weakness, spasms, and numbness.

 Your chiropractor will also assess your posture and may recommend that a scan be performed to determine the precise location of a compressed nerve.

 Our chiropractors take a holistic approach, considering the overall health of your spine.
 Even if the problem is affecting the lower region of your back, we will look at the entire spine to get a complete picture of what is going on.

-Once your chiropractor has a strong understanding of your spinal health, they will move onto the treatment phase.
+Once your chiropractor has an in-depth understanding of your spinal health, they will move onto the treatment phase.
 This can involve a combination of spinal manipulation, therapeutic exercises, and lifestyle changes.

 It’s important to understand that some patients may not be able to have chiropractic care.
-If you are suffering from caudal equine syndrome (where nerve compression is very severe and causing incontinence) — you will need immediate medical care.
+If you are suffering from, eg caudal equine syndrome (where nerve compression is very severe and causing incontinence) — you will need immediate medical care.
 We can refer you to a doctor if necessary.

 You can learn more about what to expect when you visit Homewood Chiropractic here.

 If you would like to book an appointment with one of our chiropractic team, you can call our clinic on 01329 280 283 or book online on our website here.